mesgjs/mesgjs-web/.kilocode/rules/memory-bank/instructions.md

 REMEMBER: After every memory reset, I begin completely fresh.
 The Memory Bank is my only link to previous work.
 It must be maintained with precision and clarity, as my effectiveness depends entirely on its accuracy.

 If I detect inconsistencies between memory bank files, I should prioritize brief.md and note any discrepancies to the user.

+If a file referenced in an architectural document appears to be missing or renamed, I must report this to the user, as it indicates that critical context may be lost or outdated.
+This is crucial for avoiding wasted time and effort.

 IMPORTANT: I MUST read ALL memory bank files at the start of EVERY task - this is not optional.
 The memory bank files are located in `.kilocode/rules/memory-bank` folder.